 Prior to Marriott, Ms. Linnartz worked for the Hilton Hotels Corporation and held various positions in Sales and Operations in Honolulu, Hawaii and Washington, D.C.

 Ms. Linnartz is a graduate of the College of the Holy Cross in Worcester, Massachusetts, holds a masters of business administration from the College of William & Mary in Williamsburg, Virginia, and has completed additional graduate studies at the Norwegian School of Economics and Business Development in Bergen, Norway.
+Stephanie resides in Chevy Chase, Maryland, with her husband and two young children.

 Kathleen Matthews is the chief communications and public affairs officer for Marriott International, the leading global hotel company with 4,000 properties in more than 70 countries.
 She is responsible for the company’s global brand public relations, corporate and internal communications, global citizenship and government affairs.
 She co-chairs Marriott’s Executive Green Council and serves on the company’s Global Diversity and Inclusion Council.